 The consequences are predictable and expensive:

-- Edge loading concentrates stress on a narrow band of the raceway, accelerating spalling
+- Edge loading concentrates stress on a narrow band of the raceway, accelerating spalling.

-- Seal damage from shaft angular movement opens the bearing to contamination
+- Seal damage from shaft angular movement opens the bearing to contamination ingress.

 Standard roller bearings are designed for near-perfect alignment.
 When the real world doesn't cooperate, the bearing pays the price.

-How Spherical Roller Bearings Solve It
+How Do Spherical Roller Bearings Handle Misalignment?

-This geometry gives SRBs three capabilities that rigid bearings lack:
+This geometry gives SRBs three capabilities that rigid bearings lack.

 1. Self-Alignment Under Load